I’m bullish on influencer marketing. We’re in the early days—never mind “peak influencer.” Some call it a bubble. No, it’s only the beginning.

 - Influencers will be branded creators, not just hired marketing mercenaries.
 Curators of and for their own community.

-This post was inspired from a series of tweets I composed.
+This post was inspired by a series of tweets I composed.
 Please Like and reply to the insights you found particularly valuable on Twitter.
 You can also follow me @stevenkovar.